gazchap/gazchaps-woocommerce-purchase-order-payment-gateway/readme.txt

 Once installed and activated, you need to enable the Payment Gateway in *WooCommerce > Settings > Checkout* (or via the plugin's Settings link on the WordPress Plugins page) - you can then set the various options for the plugin at the same time.

 == Changelog ==
+= 3.2 (21/06/2023) =

+* Code changes to fix meta data access and declare support for WooCommerce High Performance Order Storage.
+Thanks to benatherton for the information.

 = 3.1 (24/05/2023) =

 * Fixed a bug with the PO details being removed from the WooCommerce Order when the status (and other information) is updated via the admin screens.
 Thanks to adamalexanderw for the report.